 The science behind the design of a retail store is a process the general public is beginning to realise.
-The layout of the carpark, store entrance and journey through the store have all been designed to give the customer the best experience possible.
+We designed the layout of the carpark, store entrance and journey through the store to give the customer the best experience possible.

 Above all, the ambience of the store should encourage shoppers to browse the aisles slowly, unharassed and without impediment.
 When any of elements fail, then shoppers start to spend less and look for alternatives.